 When testicle pain occurs along with lower back pain, it can indicate an underlying condition.
 Possible causes include kidney stones, infections, and spinal problems.

-People should see a doctor if the pain is severe, does not go away, or occurs along with other concerning symptoms.
+People need to speak with a doctor if the pain is severe, does not go away, or occurs along with other concerning symptoms.